 4).
 No. 1 Quality (1930s)

 This was a beautiful hat, originally owned by one Mr. Nathan Levy, the Post Master of Visalia, California — Nathan Levy was the son of Julius Levy and was Postmaster of Visalia up to the time of his death in 1939 at the age of 67.
 He arrived in California in 1863, and in Tulare County in 1865.
-His daughter Rita married Marco Hellman of Los Angeles.
+Nathan’s son, Ben Preston Levy, died in Korea.
+Ben is survived by his wife Alice Stocker Levy Collins of SC, daughter Linda Levy Hurzeler, and son Gregory Levy Collins.
 I purchased this hat from his great grandson.
 The hat was made likely sometime in the 1930s and was purchased at “Whitehill’s” of Salinas and Visalia, California.
 The size is 6-7/8.

 5).
 No. 1 Quality (1900 to 1920)